riak/riak.github.io/versioned_docs/version-2.0.5/learn/glossary.md

   before it is considered successful.
 This is defined as a bucket property or as one of the relevant parameters to a single request (R,W,DW,RW).
 * A symbolic quantity for the above, `quorum`, which is equivalent to `n_val` / 2 + 1.
 The default setting is `2`.

 * [Eventual Consistency][concept eventual consistency]
 * [Replication properties][apps replication properties]
 * [Understanding Riak's Configurable Behaviors]

 ## Sloppy Quorum

-During failure scenarios, in which available nodes &lt; total nodes, sloppy quorum is used to ensure that Riak is still available to take writes.
+During failure scenarios, in which available nodes < total nodes, sloppy quorum is used to ensure that Riak is still available to take writes.
 When a primary node is unavailable, another node will accept its write requests.
 When the node returns, data is transferred to the primary node